 Elijah Norris is a legend made manifest, a modern-day folk tragic hero.
 Norris is a hero to the downtrodden, never hesitating to help someone in need.
-He serves his master out of loyalty, as the Wizard who owns him saved him from a neglectful family and an indifferent foster care system.
+He serves his master out of loyalty, as the Sorcerer-King who owns him saved him from a neglectful family and an indifferent foster care system.
 Despite this, however, he is a good person, noble and honest.
 He fights with honor and will spare the life of those who seem courageous and noble.
 However, those who are evil or support an evil system will find no sympathy from him, though he won't kill them just for that.
 Norris is a skilled warrior, fighting with a metal staff that calls down lightning from clouds, though he must be outside to use this.
 He is also a Magic-User, with the spells Shocking Blow, Incapacitating Grip, and Tesla's Retort prepared.
 These spells are engraved in the surface of the gold Rolex that his Master gave him as a gift.

 Elijah Norris' troops are very loyal to him, and will not hesitate to sacrifice their lives to save him.
 They also carry leaf-blowers full of metallic dust, which when spilled on someone, makes them take +1 damage per dice from electrical sources.

 Norris carries his metal staff which is magic, and his spells are stored on his solid gold watch, which acts as his spellbook.
 He also makes art out of scavenged bits of metal.
 He will usually have 1d6 pieces near him, each one which would be near Norris and worth 1d100*10 dollars to a discerning collector.

 Kang the Metal Master (lesser Sorcerer-King)